 It does seem a shame that the ones who take the brunt of all of this are those we depend on in order to stay in business, the customers.

 How to handle delicate situations

 This becomes a delicate situation where it is imperative as the only representative of the user that you fight for improvements.
-Do not take no for an answer, these do not warrant a black and white response, it is gray area.
+Do not take no for an answer, these do not warrant a black and white response, it is a gray area.
 Do your research and find the critical pain points.
 Use that data to back up what you’ve already have discovered just by using the software, show them how the customers are not happy with the current designs.
 Then you start to make compromises.
 Find ways to work within the system to fix those critical pain points and you might open small doors to getting the rest fixed.

 The Form Builder

 The update to the form builder is still under discussion.
-I am at the stage of finding the compromises within the system but it I am resolved to make improvements any way that I can.
-It may lead to an overhaul of all form templates or perhaps the addition of new layout types into the form builder options, but either way the ultimate winner of this challenge is the customer.
+I am at the stage of finding the compromises within the system but if I am resolved to make improvements any way that I can.
+It may lead to an overhaul of all form templates or perhaps the addition of new layout types into the form builder options, but either way, the ultimate winner of this challenge is the customer.